This article provides a brief overview of the different compensation plan types and their tree structures, used within the Platform.

 - 27 associates is Level Three

-Compensation plans are complicated business and they rely on these tree structures—possibly using a combination of or even all of them.
+Compensation plans are a complicated business and they rely on these tree structures—possibly using a combination of or even all of them.

 DirectScale is here to support your growing business.
 On your path to success, be sure to check out the following resources: